 Sometimes, an update does not go as expected, and you are stuck with a white screen of death, or an update seemingly goes fine but you quickly realize that something is not right.
 Apps crash more often than not, or you get the infamous black screen after updating to iOS 16.
 You are reading this because you updated to the latest iOS 16 and your phone displays a black screen after update to iOS 16.
 These are testing times for a world battling a pandemic, and you do not want to go out to an Apple Store.
 What do you do?
 You’ve come to the right place for we have a solution you are going to love.

 What Causes Black Screen of Death

-There are a few reasons why your phone is showing a black screen after updating to iOS 14.5.
-Here are the top three reasons that happens:
+There are a few reasons why your phone is showing a black screen after updating to iOS 16.
+Here are the top three reasons that happen:

 - Most of us take the shortest route to an update, which is over-the-air or OTA.
 This is a delta update mechanism that downloads only the necessary files and is, therefore, the least download size.
 But, sometimes, this can result in some key code missing in the update and can result in a black screen after update or during update.
 To minimize such issues, it is best to download the full firmware file and update your device manually.

 How To Resolve Black Screen After iOS 16 Update

 An iPhone is a costly device and with the reputation Apple enjoys, we don’t expect the device to die on us under normal use circumstances.
 Therefore, when something happens to the device that is not expected, we tend to fear the worst.
 We think the device has developed faults or the update was botched.
 These may be, but it pays to keep a level head and try other things to see if it is something to worry about or if this is just one of those times that we can look back upon and have a good laugh.
 There are a few ways you can try and fix the black screen issue yourself.Ask Siri To Increase Brightness